postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 ## Finding help and inspiration

-**Need some help using Markdown?** Check out the Postman [Markdown demo collection](https://documenter.postman.com/view/4630964/S1LsXVJy) to see how Markdown is formatted in published documentation.
+**Need some help using Markdown?** Check out the Postman [Markdown demo collection](https://documenter.postman.com/view/4630964/S1LsXVJy) to learn how Markdown is formatted in published documentation.
 Select the **Run in Postman** button to add the demo collection to your workspace and view the Markdown code.

 ![Markdown demo collection](https://assets.postman.com/postman-docs/documentation-markdown-demo-v8-10.jpg)